 Depending on the facts of a given case, a felony trespass charge may rise to the level of an aggravated felony.
 If it does, then it may have detrimental immigration effects.

-A person convicted of aggravated trespass is entitled to an expungement if he successfully completes the terms and conditions of probation.
+If you are convicted of aggravated trespass, you are entitled to an expungement if you successfully complete the terms and conditions of probation.

-An “expungement,” per Penal Code 1203.4, releases an individual from virtually “all penalties and disabilities” arising out of the conviction.14
+An “expungement,” per Penal Code 1203.4, releases you from virtually “all penalties and disabilities” arising out of the conviction.14

 One particular benefit is that an expunged conviction does not need to be disclosed to potential employers.